 Boaty McBoatface: The Natural Environmental Research Council (NERC) took the Internet to name their new polar research vessel.
 The Internet came up with “Boaty McBoatface.”
 An obtuse choice, to be sure, but NERC decided they were better served to be in on the joke instead of fighting it.
 Ultimately naming the ship the RSS David Attenborough (which was at least a choice that received a fair number of votes in the same poll) after the famous British broadcaster and naturalist, NERC did end up issuing a consolation prize of sorts by naming “a smaller autonomous underwater vehicle” Boaty McBoatface.

 Australia Rebels Against one of its National Treasures, Vegemite: When Kraft Foods rolled out a new version of their beloved Australian spread, Vegemite, they decided to let the fans name their product.
 “The winner, as coined by an Australian web developer who, by his admission, had his tongue planted firmly in his cheek: iSnack 2.0.”
 The team at Vegemite seemed oblivious to the joke, though, with the head of corporate affairs at Kraft saying, “Vegemite iSnack2.0 was chosen based on its personal call to action, relevance to snacking, and clear identification of a new and different Vegemite to the original.”
 After a significant amount of backlash, Kraft finally ended up conducting another customer poll (this time with names controlled by Kraft themselves), and the name was changed to ‘Cheesybite.’

-While it is important to create a buzz and get consumers excited about upcoming products or services, Brand naming is best reserved for experts who have built methodologies that guarantee a world-class name that will drive the accomplishment of the overall Brand from launch to legacy.
+While it is important to create a buzz and get consumers excited about upcoming products or services, utilizing the best brand naming agency because of its experts who have built methodologies that guarantee a world-class name will drive the accomplishment of the overall brand from launch to legacy.